 My G Adventures Morocco Trip Summary

-There were so many other interesting things we did and saw but these were the highlights for me.
+There were so many other interesting things we did and saw, but these were the highlights for me.
 I also enjoyed our stop at the herbalist and thought it was interesting that many Morocco use of herbs for medicinal use.

-This tour was very fast-paced with limited downtime, but I felt like we never would have had the opportunity to see as much in the time as we did with the tour.
+This tour was very fast-paced with limited downtime, but I felt like we would never have had the opportunity to see as much in the time as we did with the tour.
 There were a number of things that we got to see, like the coops in the Fes medina, the herbalist, and the monkeys, that I probably never would have found booking my own trip.

 I will still do trips on my own, but I won’t hesitate to take the opportunity to take a group tour, especially in certain areas of the world.
 And I would absolutely take another trip with G Adventures.